colinpt/bareMetalChaser/README.md

 # bareMetalChaser
-An LED based arcade-style game programmed for the pi 3+ in ARM assembly
+An LED based arcade-style game for an OS-less pi 3+ coded in ARM assembly

 <h2>How to play</h2>
 The rules are simple.
 Your objective is to hit the button when the green LED is lit.